 (G) provide EIM Transmission Service Information in accordance with Section 29.17;

-(H) settle all financial obligations arising out of the Real-Time Market for the EIM Entity, including financial settlement with non-participating resources and non-participating load within the EIM Entity Balancing Authority Area; and

-(I) submit EIM Base Schedules, EIM Resource Plans and other required information on behalf of the EIM Entity. * * *
+(H) settle all financial obligations arising out of the Real-Time Market for the EIM Entity, including financial settlement with non-participating resources and non-participating load within the EIM Entity Balancing Authority Area; (I) submit EIM Base Schedules, EIM Resource Plans and other required information on behalf of the EIM Entity;

+(J) register with the CAISO, consistent with the provisions in the Business Practice Manual for the Energy Imbalance Market, all non-participating resources that will be designated as EIM Available Balancing Capacity in the EIM Resource Plan; and

+(K) create with the CAISO a Default Energy Bid consistent with the rules specified in Section 39.7.1 for all non-participating resources that will be Available Capacity in the EIM Resource Plan.

+* * *

 29.30 Bid and Self-Schedule Submission For CAISO Markets.

-The provisions of Section 30 that are applicable to the Real-Time Market shall apply to EIM Market Participants
+(a) In General.
+In addition, to the rules specified below, the provisions of Section 30 that are applicable to the Real-Time Market shall apply to EIM Market Participants.

-, except that EIM Participating Resources that are also Multi-Stage Generating Resources may negotiate a Transition Cost multiplier with the ISO, in consultation with Department of Market Monitoring, consistent with the procedures in Section 39.7.1.3 in the event that the monthly Thousand British Thermal Units (MMBtu) Gas Price Index used in Section 30.4.2 does not account for the fuel source of the Generating Unit.
+(b) Transition Cost Multiplier.
+The EIM Participating Resources that are also Multi-Stage Generating Resources may negotiate a Transition Cost multiplier with the CAISO, in consultation with Department of Market Monitoring, consistent with the procedures in Section 39.7.1.3 in the event that the monthly Thousand British Thermal Units (MMBtu) Gas Price Index used in Section 30.4.2 does not account for the fuel source of the Generating Unit.

+(c) EIM Available Balancing Capacity Energy Bid Curve for EIM Participating Resources.
+For each applicable Trading Hour, if the CAISO determines that the submitted Energy Bid Curve is not sufficient to cover all of the uses identified in the EIM Resource Plan as provided in Section 29.34 (e), the CAISO will apply the submitted Energy Bid Curve for the EIM Participating Resource in the following priority:

+(1) Upward Capacity. - Non-Spinning Reserves, Spinning Reserves, reserve capacity meeting the WECC requirements for regulating reserves, in incremental MW, Energy offered to the Real-Time Market above the EIM Base Schedule.

+(2) Downward Capacity. - Reserve capacity meeting the WECC requirements for regulating reserves, in decremental MW, Energy offered to the Real-Time Market below the EIM Base Schedule.

+(3) Outages.
+If the EIM Participating Resource Scheduling Coordinator submits an Outage that impacts an EIM Participating Resource identified as part of the EIM Available Balancing Capacity pursuant to Section 29.34 (e), the CAISO will reduce the resource’s overall available capacity before reducing the resource’s EIM Available Balancing Capacity.

+(d) Available Balancing Capacity Energy Bid Curve for Non-Participating Resources.
+The CAISO will create a bid curve based on the calculated Default Energy Bid established by the EIM Entity Scheduling Coordinator and the CAISO pursuant to Section 39.7.1 for all non-participating resources for identified as EIM Available Balancing Capacity.

 * * *

 29.34 EIM Operations